 - 1. Interface: For example, use the web browser Internet Explorer, with ActiveX technology, to show county and ZIP Code maps of Florida.
 Allow text search commands for browsing and locating counties. - 2.
 Human Factors: For example, ZIP Code boundaries and contents, can be scaled to the extent that the average user can visually identify residential home exposures marked with small circles. - 3.
-Functionality: For example, make the software design at the topmost level a data flowchart containing the following components: HURRICANES, WINDFIELD, DAMAGE, and HURRICANE LOSS COSTS.
+Functionality: For example, make the software design at the topmost level a data flowchart containing the following components: HURRICANE, WINDFIELD, DAMAGE, and HURRICANE LOSS COSTS.
 Write the low-level code in Java. - 4.
-Documentation: For example, use Acrobat PDF for the layout language, and add PDF hyperlinks in documents to connect the sub-documents. - 5.
-Data: For example, store the hurricane vulnerability data in an Excel spreadsheet using a different sheet for each construction type. - 6.
+Network Organization: For example, the use of multiple platforms, client-server layout, and cloud services. - 5.
+Documentation: For example, use Acrobat PDF for the layout language, and add PDF hyperlinks in documents to connect the sub-documents. - 6.
+Data: For example, store the hurricane vulnerability data in an Excel spreadsheet using a different sheet for each construction type. - 7.
 Human Resources: For example, task individuals for the six-month coding of the windfield simulation.
-Ask others to design the user-interface by working with the Quality Assurance team. - 7.
-System Models: For example, models with representations of software, data, and associated human collaboration, will use Business Process Model and Notation (BPMN), Unified Modeling Language (UML), or Systems Modeling Language (SysML).
+Ask others to design the user-interface by working with the Quality Assurance team.

-- 8. Security: For example, store tapes off-site, with incremental daily backups.
-Password-protect all source files. - 9.
+- 8. System Models: For example, models with representations of software, data, and associated human collaboration will use Business Process Model and Notation (BPMN), Unified Modeling Language (UML), or Systems Modeling Language (SysML). - 9.
+Security: For example, store tapes off-site, with incremental daily backups.
+Password-protect all source files. - 10.
 Quality Assurance: For example, filter insurance claims data against norms and extremes created for the last project.

-Relevant Form: G-6, Computer/Information Standards Expert Certification
+Relevant Form: G-6, Computer/Information Hurricane Standards Expert Certification

-1. Provide a description of the documentation for interface, human factors, functionality, documentation, data, human and material resources, security, and quality assurance.
+1. Provide a description of the hurricane model and platform(s) documentation for interface, human factors, functionality, system documentation, data, human and material resources, security, and quality assurance.